stefanZorcic/scaling-book/sharding.md

 {% enddetails %}

+Here is an empirical measurement of AllGather bandwidth on a TPU v5e 8x16 slice.
+The array is sharded across the 16 axis so it has a full bidirectional ring.

+{% include figure.liquid path="assets/img/all-gather-bandwidth.png" class="img-small" caption="<b>Figure:</b> empirical bandwidth and estimated link bandwidth for TPU v5e during an AllGather.
+BW in orange is the actual bytes per second AllGathered, while the blue curve shows the empirical unidirectional link bandwidth calculated according to the known cost of the collective." %}

+Note both that we achieve only about 95% of the peak claimed bandwidth (4.5e10) and that we achieve this peak only at about 10MB, which when 16-way sharded gives us about 500kB per device.

 **What happens when we AllGather over multiple axes?** When we gather over multiple axes, we have multiple dimensions of ICI over which to perform the gather.
 For instance, AllGather<sub>XY</sub>([B, D<sub>XY</sub>]) operates over two hardware mesh axes.
 This increases the available bandwidth by a factor of $$n_\text{axes}$$.

 {% details For the full details, click here. %}